 Skin cancer is a condition where skin cells grow and multiply without control, and in a disorganized fashion; creating a “growth” or tumor.
 Since most skin cancers develop in the epidermis, the outermost layer of the skin, a tumor is usually clearly visible.
 This makes most skin cancers detectable in the early stages, which is imperative to curing it.

-There are three main types of skin cancer — Basal Cell Carcinoma, Squamous Cell Carcinoma, and Melanoma.
+Basal Cell Carcinoma, Squamous Cell Carcinoma, and Melanoma.
 These three cancers account for nearly 100% of all diagnosed cases.
-Basal Cell and Squamous Cell cancers are curable.
+Basal Cell and Squamous Cell skin cancers are curable.
 Melanoma is also completely curable when detected early, but can be fatal if allowed to progress and spread.
 Melanoma is the deadliest form of skin cancer.